Aderinsola22/MeyerTechInterview/Readme.md

 npm install -g http-server

 ##Run
-run "http-server" in the project directory from termninal website url: 127.0.0.1:8080
+run "http-server" in the project directory from terminal website url: 127.0.0.1:8080